neoswap-ai/neoswap-solana-collection-swap/README.md

 } = await neoSwap.initializeSwap({
     clusterOrUrl: string, // "mainnet-beta" or "devnet" or URL
     swapPublicId: string, // IdentityString of the Swap
-    signer: Keypair, // User that will Create the swap and be admin
+    signer: Keypair, // Wallet that will Create the swap and be admin of the swap
     swapData: neoTypes.swapData, // Data of the swap
-    simulation: boolean, // default skip simulation and broadcast to blockchain (recommanded).
+    simulation: Option<boolean>, // default skip simulation and broadcast to blockchain (recommanded).
 If true: make simulation of the transactions before broadcasting them
-    skipConfirmation: boolean, // default iterates through the transactions to confirm status (return error if one fails with array of transactionhashes).
+    skipConfirmation: Option<boolean>, // default iterates through the transactions to confirm status (return error if one fails with array of transactionhashes).
 If true: skip confirmation
 });
 ```